 The reality is that blood, bodily fluids, and other biological materials can contain dangerous pathogens.
 These are viruses and bacteria that can cause serious, and even fatal, diseases.

-Because of the need for a thorough, safe remediation, engaging a crime scene cleanup professional is the wise course.
+Because of the need for thorough, safe remediation, engaging a crime scene cleanup professional is the wise course.
 Additionally, residents of a home in which a violent crime like a homicide has occurred do not need to be further traumatized by taking on the truly challenging, daunting task of crime scene cleanup on their own.

 Homeowner’s Insurance Policy

 Some people may have recourse to filing a claim with their homeowner’s insurance policy when it comes to paying for crime scene cleanup.
-With this noted, this is not a universal reality with all homeowner’s insurance policies.
+With this note, this is not a universal reality with all homeowner’s insurance policies.

 When a person takes out a new homeowner’s insurance policy, or when a homeowner undertakes a policy review, the issue of what is covered by the particular policy must be discussed with the insurer or agent.
 If a policy does not provide this type of coverage, a homeowner may want to take steps to broaden the extent of policy coverage.
 Although odds are that an insurer will never need to access crime scene cleanup insurance coverage, making sure that type of protection is available is a wise move considering the potential costs associated with that crime scene remediation.